PappasBrent/pappasbrent.github.io/_posts/2021-03-28-one-day-at-a-time.md

 many of the mistakes that Orwell outlines in this essay.
 I am glad that I read this now before starting grad school, and hope that the writing rules Orwell proposes will help me write clear research papers in the future.
-Additionally, I have just started *Atomic Habits* by Charles Duhigg, and so far have found it more entertaining than I thought it would be.
+Additionally, I have just started *The Power of Habit* by Charles Duhigg, and so far have found it more entertaining than I thought it would be.
 By the time I write my next post I should have finished it, and will provide more thoughts on it then.